 You may be able to earn credit for satisfactory completion of Advanced Placement (AP) or College-Level Examination Placement (CLEP).
 Determination of how your scores will transfer will occur upon admission.

-In order to learn more about credit-by-exam opportunities and how your exams might transfer, please visit our resource page on transferring non-coursework credit.
+In order to learn more about credit-by-exam opportunities and how your exams might transfer, please visit our resource page.

 Work experience does not count for credit, however, you might find that the knowledge gained through your work experiences is a foundation you can build off of to complete assessments.
 As soon as you pass an assessment or successfully complete a project, you can move on to the next competency and assessment required for your degree or certificate.
 Since our programs are self-paced, the foundation you have from you work experience can accelerate your progress in your program.

 Prior coursework is valued, and we will make every effort to award as much credit as possible.
-Your prior credits will be assessed for transfer upon admission, and is awarded if it is similar in level and content to coursework within your chosen UW Flexible Option program.
+Your prior credits will be assessed for transfer upon admission and are awarded if it is similar in level and content to coursework within your chosen UW Flexible Option program.

 Please note that some course credits may become outdated as technology, teaching methods, and research change.
 If it has been several years since you completed a course, you may be asked to refresh your knowledge of that subject area to prepare for future study.